mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 ## Customization

+### Component Props

+`SignInPage` can be customized by passing in `componentProps` to the underlying components of the credentials form.

+{{"demo": "ComponentsPropsSignIn.js"}}

 ### Theme and Branding

-Through the `branding` and `theme` props in the [AppProvider](https://mui.com/toolpad/core/react-app-provider/), the `SignInPage` can be customized to match your own branding.
+Through the `branding` and `theme` props in the [AppProvider](https://mui.com/toolpad/core/react-app-provider/), the `SignInPage` can be customized to match your own styles.

 {{"demo": "BrandingSignInPage.js", "iframe": true }}

 ### 🚧 Slots

-The `SignInPage` component will allow passing in custom forms when using the `credentials` provider.
+To enable deep customization beyond what is possible with custom props, the `SignInPage` component will allow passing in your own forms when using the `credentials` provider.
 This is in progress.

 ### 🚧 Layouts